Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: The instantaneous entrance condition and the Feller property

 \section{The instantaneous entrance condition and the Feller property}

-In this section, we recall and slightly generalize results in \cite{entranceBdry}, which showed that under the instantaneous entrance condition and a regularity on the transition semigroup, the process can be made into a Feller process by extending the state space.
+In this section, we recall and generalize results in \cite{entranceBdry}, which showed that under the instantaneous entrance condition and a regularity on the transition semigroup, the process can be made into a Feller process by extending the state space.

 Throughout this section, we suppose that $X=(\Omega, \cF, \cF_t, X_t, \theta_t, \bP_x)$ is a standard process with no negative jump.
-Since we do not need the scale function in this section, we do not assume the conditions (A1)-(A3) expect for Proposition \ref{prop:twoEntranceConditions}.
+We denote the lifetime by $\zeta$.
+Since we do not need the scale function in this section, we do not assume conditions (A1)-(A3) except for Proposition \ref{prop:twoEntranceConditions}.
 Since we consider the situation where $\ell_{2}$ is inaccessible, we may assume $I = [0,\infty)$ or $(0,\infty)$.
-The case in which $\ell_{2}$ is accessible is addressed in Appendix \ref{appendix:accessible}.
-For simplicity and partly for technical reasons, we focus on the following two situations: